Feemagie/website-content/blog/starting-streamer-equipment.md

     </AggregateOffer>
 </Review>

-<h3 id="webcam">Crisp Webcam</h3>
+<h3 id="webcam">What Webcam should I Buy?
+Crisp Webcam.</h3>

 The Webcam along with a background will connect your viewers more to you.
 It makes a much more professional impression if you have an even background, rather than your average room in the back.
-If you wanna be really cool and yourself floating in front of your game, you'll wanna use a green screen (most common) to make the background transparent via the streaming software.
+If you wanna be really cool and have yourself floating in front of your game, you'll wanna use a green screen (most common) to make the background transparent via the streaming software.
 A corresponding filter (Chroma Key or Color Key) detects certain color values, selects all nearby color values in each video frame and then makes them transparent.
 However, in the future, you might not even need a green screen as software gets more advanced.

 <Review
     info="Here's what I use"